Boosting Immunity in Broiler Chicks Against Salmonella Gallinarum Using Black Soldier Fly

 Practical Application

-Using black soldier fly larvae as a dietary supplement is a promising strategy to boost the immunity of broiler chicks against Salmonella Gallinarum.
-This approach not only enhances the health and survival of the chicks but also contributes to more sustainable and profitable poultry farming practices.
+Using black soldier fly larvae as a dietary supplement is a promising strategy.
+It can boost the immunity of broiler chicks against Salmonella Gallinarum.

 For more information about: